 The good news is that you do not have to be in NJ to download the software or open an account.
 So, if you are planning a trip, you can prepare everything ahead of time and be ready to kick things off once you enter the state.

 Similar rules apply to mobile apps.
 You can download and install them on your phone without any restrictions.

-For iPhone and Android, users can download the app directly from the operator’s website (linked to above in the operators section) and allow third-party apps to be installed.
+For iPhone and Android, users can download the app directly from the operator’s website (linked above in the operators section) and install third-party apps.
 This is just an extra step in the process, but nothing to worry about.

 All legal poker sites in the state of New Jersey are licensed and regulated by the Division of Gaming Enforcement (NJDGE).
 This body oversees all gambling-related business in the state and ensures all operators adhere to the rules they signed up for when receiving the license.